oneapi-src/oneAPI-samples/AI-and-Analytics/Getting-Started-Samples/IntelModin_GettingStarted/README.md

 ## Building Intel Distribution of Modin* for CPU

-Intel Distribution of Modin* is ready for use once you finish the Intel Distribution of Modin installation and have run the post installation script.
+Intel® Distribution of Modin* is ready for use once you finish the Intel® Distribution of Modin installation and have run the post installation script.

 For this sample, you will also have to install the matplotlib module.